noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 [Hahh!]

-Compared to when she looks like she's about to swoop down on Rei-san.... where Anima's shouting at him like she's threatening her, when I asked her, she immediately corrected her posture.
+Compared to when she looks like she's about to swoop down on Rei-san... where Anima's shouting at him like she's threatening her, when I asked her, she immediately corrected her posture.